 Once, years ago, I rented bikes here at the Mountain Goat with two friends, and we took them to the Ashuwillticook Rail Trail.
 On that wide and gentle surface, we rode slowly along Cheshire Lake.
 Without traffic to avoid, I relaxed, and I felt as free as I had that sunny afternoon on Aran.

 Looking out at the hills here today, near St. Patrick's Day, I'm thinking how much like Irish hills they are.
 We have snow, while Ireland almost never freezes, and their stone walls look tumbled together compared with ours, because they don't have frost heaves to knock the stones over.
-Our cleared hills have returned to trees (and deer), where Irish hills are often green with grasses.
-But our counties have a lot in common.

 If I wanted to invoke Ireland on Monday, I might make soda bread or scones with dried fruit and eat them with sweet butter and a cup of strong tea.
 I might make a savory lentil and vegetable soup with golden dried peas, like the pottages we found for lunch at cafes in small towns.